sami-chaaban/starparser/README.md

 **```--q```** *```query(ies)```*

 Particle query term(s) to look for in the values within the specified column.
-To enter multiple queries, separate them with a slash: 20200101/20200203.
+To enter multiple queries, separate them with a slash (e.g. 20200101/20200203 to request matching either of the two queries).
 Use ```--e``` if the query(ies) should exactly match the values in the column.

 **```--e```**